skinny85/eol-blog/src/articles/2021/graal-truffle-tutorial-part-5-global-variables.md

     ```

     Implementing this would also require introducing `undefined`,
-    so I've also skipped this for now.
+    so I've skipped this for now as well.

 ## Frames, descriptors, and slots

 So, how do you implement variables in Truffle?
 You obviously need to store their value somewhere,
-update it when an assignment happens,
+update that value when an assignment happens,
 and then retrieve it when an expression references a variable by name.

 You store the values of the variables inside the `VirtualFrame`